-4. Do I report travel reimbursements for official trave?
+4. Do I report travel reimbursements for official travel?

-No. However, report any travel payments received and or the Government Employees Training Act (5 U.S.C. § 4111).
+No. However, report any travel payments received under the Government Employees Training Act (5 U.S.C. § 4111).

-5. Three people contributed to a sing e giff worth \$400.
+5. Three people contributed to a single gift worth \$500.
 Do I have to report that gift?

 Yes.
-A gift from a group of individual, 's considered a gift from a single source for purposes of the \$390 and \$156 thresholds.
-You, therefore, cannot apportion the value of the gift among the three donorman use the \$156 exception.
-List each person in the "Source Name" column an oreport the total value of the gift.
+A gift from a group of individuals is considered a gift from a single source for purposes of the \$480 and \$192 thresholds.
+You, therefore, cannot apportion the value of the gift among the three donors and use the \$192 exception.
+List each person in the "Source Name" column and report the total value of the gift.

 6. I received four tickets to an event.
-Each ticket has a face value of \$100.
-Do I have to report the tickets as a single gift worth \$400 or can I exclude the tickets from reporting because each ticket is worth less than \$156?
+Each ticket has a face value of \$125.
+Do I have to report the tickets as a single gift worth \$500 or can I exclude the tickets from reporting because each ticket is worth less than \$192?